Omega-6/GuideDog_Vision/Documentation/app/DesignDecisions.md

 The synchronous version sets `isRunning = true` and then immediately configures and runs the ARSession on the main thread.
 The detection layers will not receive any `session(_:didUpdate:)` callbacks until the ARSession has actually started delivering frames, so there is no race condition.
 The heavy initialization (HapticController, SpatialAudioController) is deferred with `asyncAfter` to avoid blocking the main thread, but the ARSession itself starts synchronously.

-## Why Cloud AI on Scene Change, Not on a Timer
+## Why is Cloud AI on Scene Change, Not on a Timer

 An earlier approach used a timer that triggered a cloud AI scan every 30 seconds.
 This had two problems: